 Now, we’re not saying the spices themselves or the foods directly make the people of Sri Lanka epic.
 At the same time, we kind of are.

-From having antioxidant, anti-inflammatory, and anticancer effects, curcumin has even risen in the athletic community as a recommended spice to include in a person’s diet to help with maintaining the integrity of musculo-skeletal structures.
+From having antioxidant, anti-inflammatory, and anticancer effects, curcumin has even risen in the athletic community as a recommended compound to include in a person’s diet to help with maintaining the integrity of musculo-skeletal structures.

 Check out this awesome recipe for shrimp curry, that includes this useful spice of curcumin.